 Finally, key executives from LinkedIn, Facebook, Microsoft, Oracle, and Airbnb, as well as the founders of Palantir, Addepar, and Box shared their perspectives on the Advisor Cloud and how it can complement Corporate Marketing Cloud and CRM.
 The group agreed mobile is especially a game-changer for sales because it’s a chance to connect 1-to-1 with customers and prospects anytime, anywhere.
 From Facebook Messenger, LinkedIn Messages, and texting to mobile-responsive websites and emails, the opportunity on mobile for financial advisors and insurance agents is incredible.

 Last but not least, congratulations to the winners of our inaugural Hearsay Awards – Ameriprise, American Family Insurance, and New York Life – for their outstanding industry leadership and incredible partnership as we execute on the Advisor Cloud vision.

 Thanks for a spectacular few days together.
 Here’s to the Advisor Cloud and selling, marketing, and complying like it’s 2017!

-- Hearsay Summit 2017 Keynote videos
+- Hearsay Summit 2017: All keynote and panel videos

 - #HearsaySummit coverage on Twitter